What is wealth management?

 The SEC lists some things to think about when working with an investment professional:

-• Client relationship summary: Prospective clients can find information on the types of services they offer, any conflicts of interest they may have, their legal and disciplinary history and their standard of conduct.
+Understand the client relationship summary: Prospective clients can find information on the types of services the adviser or firm offers, any conflicts of interest they may have, their legal and disciplinary history and their standard of conduct.

-• Credentials: Having a title like Certified Investment Management Analyst (CIMA) or Certified Private Wealth Advisor (CPWA), among others, proves the person has met the industry standard for the skills needed within this career.
+Review their credentials: Having a title like Certified Investment Management Analyst (CIMA) or Certified Private Wealth Advisor (CPWA), among others, proves the person has met the industry standard for the skills needed for this career.

-• SEC registration: The SEC’s database shows an adviser’s or investment firm’s records—for instance, if they’re licensed by the SEC and registered through the state or with the Financial Industry Regulatory Authority.
+Research the SEC database: The SEC’s database shows an adviser’s or investment firm’s records—for instance, if they’re licensed by the SEC and registered through the state or with the Financial Industry Regulatory Authority (FINRA).
 The database also records claims or reports filed against them.

 Wealth management services help people with a high net worth make sure their assets are protected and well managed.
 Those services are typically reserved for clients above a certain financial threshold.